woakes070048/liveswot-ui/README.md

 ## TODO

-* FE: Beautify TextField for adding items to the list
+- [ ] FE: Beautify TextField for adding items to the list
-* BE: Init django backend
+- [X] BE: Init django backend
-* FE/BE: Implement live SWOT using socket.io
+- [ ] FE: Create routes
-* FE/BE: Implement OAUth user signup and login
+- [ ] FE/BE: Implement OAUth user signup and login
-* FE/BE: Implement Create Groups
+- [ ] FE/BE: Implement Invite to SWOT
+- [ ] FE/BE: Implement live SWOT using socket.io